markand/molko/doc/docs/dev/error.md

 ### Assertions

 One of the easiest errors to detect are about programming errors.
-In the Molko's Adventure API they are usually detected at runtime when you use a function with preconditions unmet.
+In the Molko's Engine API they are usually detected at runtime when you use a function with preconditions unmet.
 In that case standard C `assert` is used.

 For example, it happens when you: